DISABILITY INSURANCE TO COVER A PREGNANCY

 Some Good News

-There is good news even if you are currently pregnant but have not purchased a policy yet.
-The good news is that most likely, you can still purchase a policy.
-However, this policy will exclude your current pregnancy and would not cover you should you suffer any complications.
+There is good news even if you are pregnant but have not yet purchased a policy.
+The good news is that you most likely can still purchase a policy.
+However, this policy will exclude your current pregnancy and will not cover you should you suffer any complications.
 But this does not mean you should not buy your policy now.

-There are a few things to keep in mind about buying disability insurance.
-If you purchase the policy now while you are pregnant, yes, your current pregnancy will not be covered, but you will be buying coverage at a younger age, so you will be paying a lower premium.
-Also, once you have delivered your baby and you are back to work full-time, you can have your exclusion reviewed to see if it can be removed.
+There are a few things to keep in mind when buying disability insurance.
+If you purchase the policy now while you are pregnant, yes, your current pregnancy will not be covered, but you will be buying coverage at a younger age to pay a lower premium.
+Also, once you have delivered your baby and are back to work full-time, you can review your exclusion to see if it can be removed.
 If it is removed, assuming you had an uncomplicated, normal pregnancy and delivery, then any future pregnancies will be covered by this policy should you suffer a complication that lasts longer than your elimination period.

 You should buy a high-quality disability insurance policy to cover any illness or injury, although not your current pregnancy, while you can lock in a lower premium at your age now, and your health now before you get older and have to pay more or possibly suffer an illness or injury that could prevent you from buying a policy at all in the future.